RobTrew/tree-tools/OmniFocus scripts/Shell scripts for Geektool or logging/2012-12-10-omnifocus-done-today-shellscript.md

 (The script directly queries the OmniFocus Sqlite cache, and doesn't require OmniFocus to be running).

-The output format is broadly that of TaskPaper or FoldingText:
+The default output format is broadly that of TaskPaper or FoldingText:

 DONE TODAY (6)